johncarlolopez/crowdfunder/README.md

 * Create my profile in the nav
 * As a nonproject owner I shouldn't be able to make/remove rewards
 * Make a validation so that you cannot pledge to a project past it's deadline
+* As a backer I should be able to make a comment on a project I have backed

 ## Resources